 Over a twenty year period many hands on artificial rock making workshops on the art of making realistic artificial fake rock have been successfully run.
 We were constantly amazed at the diversity of the people both male and female who attended these workshops.
-This included persons who have worked in landscaping, landscape design and garden construction for a long time and others who have never even touched portland cement before.
+This included persons who have worked in landscaping, landscape design and garden construction for a long time.
+In addition to others who have never even touched portland cement before.

-The main things learned over those years are instilled into the step by step artificial rock making details in our faux rockmaking dvds.
-In a face to face teaching situation the teacher or so called expert is not the only teacher, the students are as well.
-A lot was learnt from conducting these workshops such as where people are commonly likely to get a bit stuck with a certain stage of the artificial rock making process as well as commonly asked questions and also not to assume that everyone knows basic building and gardening ‘trade talk’ and pass up on basic but highly relevant information.
+The main things learned over those years are instilled into the faux rockmaking dvds.
+In a teaching situation the teacher or expert is not the only teacher, the students are as well.
+A lot was learnt from conducting these workshops.
+Such as where people are commonly likely to get stuck with a certain stage of the rock making process.
+As well as commonly asked questions.
+Also not to assume that everyone knows basic building and gardening ‘trade talk’.

-The artificial rock making dvds are a combination of keeping the construction techniques as less complicated as possible and showing you how in your own garden to potentially make some of the most realistic fake, faux rock you are likely to see.
+The artificial rock making dvds are a combination of keeping the construction techniques very simple.
+While showing you how in your own garden.
+To potentially make some of the most realistic fake, faux rock you are likely to see.

 So your Artificial Rock making and Fake Rock methods aren't a fixed.. you have to do it this way or otherwise it wont work scenario?

 No definitely not.
-If you follow the step by step methods outlined on the artificial how to rock making dvds and use the materials demonstrated with or in the very least materials that are compatible than no doubt you will end up with a handcrafted rock., If there are certain materials that may not be available for colouring and texturing in your region its ok… these artificial rock making techniques are flexible and adaptable.
-Look around to see what’s in the garage, at the local hardwares and tradesman suppliers and you will more than likely come up with what you need to make your own rock and possibly come up with your own personalised adaptions and that’s a good thing because we are not about selling you a system but rather a way to make great fake rock that you can expand your own ideas on.
+If you follow the step by step methods outlined on the artificial how to rock making dvds and use the materials demonstrated with or in the very least materials that are compatible.
+Than no doubt you will end up with a handcrafted rock.
+If there are certain materials that may not be available for colouring and texturing in your region its ok… these artificial rock making techniques are flexible and adaptable.
+Look around to see what’s in the garage, at the local hardwares and tradesman suppliers and you will more than likely come up with what you need to make your own rock.
+Maybe come up with your own personalised adaptions and that’s a good thing because we are not about selling you a system, but rather a way to make great fake rock that you can expand your own ideas on.

 You mentioned longevity of your artificial rock in an earlier answer.
 If I follow your instructions as outlined on the artificial rock making dvds.. how long could I expect say a group of fake rocks and boulder features built in my garden to last out in the elements?